Parallel tree algorithms for AMR and non-standard data access: Partitioning and parallel I/O

-Our goal is to make the global number of elements in every tree known to every process.
-As discussed above, this operation supports loading a forest from a partition-independent file stored to disk.
-In a more abstract sense, we may think of it as the completion of shared information in that we count the global number of elements not only per process but also per tree.

 Let $N_k > 0$ be the global number of elements in tree $k$ that is generally not available from the distributed data structure.
-Our goal is to compute these counts and encode them in a cumulative array $\arrN$ with $K + 1$ members and increasing entries,
+Our goal is to compute these counts and encode them in a cumulative array $\arrN$ with $K + 1$ non-decreasing entries,

 This format is convenient in facilitating binary searches through the results.
-Since any $N_k$ may be greater equal $2^{32}$ and thus requires 64 bits of storage, holding cumulative instead of per-tree counts does not change the memory footprint.
+Note that any $N_k$ may be greater equal $2^{32}$ and thus requires 64 bits of storage.

 We aim to avoid the communication and computation cost $\cO( K P )$ of a naive implementation, i.e., one that has every process count the elements in every tree.
 Our proposal is to define a unique process responsible for computing the element count in any given tree, and to minimize communication by sending at most one message per process to obtain the counts.
 This shall hold even if a process is responsible for more than one tree.
 Multiple conventions are thinkable to decide on the responsible process, where we demand that the decision is made without communication.
 We also demand that all pairs of sender and receiver processes are decided without communication.
 One suitable choice is the following. \begin{convention} The process $p$ responsible for computing the number of elements in tree $k$, which we denote by $p_k$, is the one that owns the first element in $k$, unless more than one process has the first descendant of tree $k$ as their partition marker.
 In the latter case, we take $p_k$ as the first process in that set, which is necessarily empty. \end{convention}